jhonathan-castaneda/jhonathan-castaneda.github.io/_posts/2021-1-9-Stereo-image-using-monocular-cameras-and-ros.md

 </div>

 <p style="text-align: justify">
-This previous launch file sets main parameters for the usb cameras as for example image resolution, frames per second for video, pixel format and focal length, also establishes the topics where the video data will be published for each image source.
+This previous launch file sets some of the main parameters for the usb cameras, for example the image resolution, frames per second for video, pixel format and focal length, also establishes the topics where the video data will be published for each image source.
 You can edit the value for each parameter depending on your preferences.
 </p>

 <p style="text-align: justify">
-With this configuration you can run the stereo calibration using the camera_calibration package from Ros.
+With this configuration you can run the stereo calibration using the camera_calibration package from ros.
 In order to make this, take your chessboard template for calibration and measure the size of the squares and check the number of intersections between black and withe squares in horizontal and vertical direction.
 </p>

 <div style="text-align: center">